weikunhan/leetcode-summary-python/filo/README.md

-# First-In-Last-Out
+# Last-In-First-Out

-The following questions, I prefer to solve by using FILO.
+The following questions, I prefer to solve by using LIFO.
 It may have the optimal method, please check the discussion in LeetCode.

 * [Stack](##Stack)

 ## Stack

+In computer science, a stack is an abstract data type that serves as a collection of elements, with two main principal operations: push, which adds an element to the collection, and pop, which removes the most recently added element that was not yet removed.
+The order in which elements come off a stack gives rise to its alternative name, LIFO (last in, first out).
+Additionally, a peek operation may give access to the top without modifying the stack [Wikipedia](https://en.wikipedia.org/wiki/Stack_(abstract_data_type))

+The time complexity of the stack is Push O(1) and Pop O(1).
+The Space complexity of the stack is O(n).

 | *#* | *Link* |*Solution* |
 | ---- | --------------------------------- | --------------------------------- |